Mobuos/godot-android-haptics/README.md

 ## Installation
 Grab the zipped `addons.zip` from releases, and unzip its contents into the root folder of your project.
 After that you should be able to enable the plugin in Project -> Project Settings -> Plugins.
 Also make sure the "Vibrate" permission is allowed in Project -> Export / Android window.

+You can also now install directly through Godot, as this plugin is available on the Asset Store!
+Just note it might not be the most up-to-date version :)

 ## Usage
 Check `haptics_wrapper.gd`, but in short:
 ```gdscript